mguymon/by_your_command/README.md

 #### Cavaet

-ByYourCommand presently only works with methods with no parameters or String for @Commands
+_ByYourCommand_ presently only works with methods with no parameters or _String_ for _@CommandParam_.

+### Executing a Command

+In _main(String[] args)_ of the Class, execute _com.tobedevoured.command.Runner.run( args )_ and ByYourCommand will scan the classpath and start the Runner to GUI or if there is no video support, command line.

+To create an executable Jar, set the _MANIFEST.MF_ with

+     Main-Class: com.tobedevoured.command.Runner

 ## License